SpaceXpanse/libspex/doxygen/README.md

-# Doxygen for libxayagame
+# Doxygen for libspacexpansegame

 In this folder you'll find a `Doxyfile` file.
-You can use this in Doxywizard to generate HTML and LaTex documentation for libxayagame.
+You can use this in Doxywizard to generate HTML and LaTex documentation for libspacexpansegame.
 To do so:

 1. Open Doxywizard
 1. Load `Doxyfile` (File > Open)